• Skip to primary navigation

 All bacon will smoke up just fine, but the thick cut bacon is the best.
 Mostly I buy Wrights thick cut bacon is the brand I use.
 Either their hickory or apple wood tastes great.

 Can be found at pretty much any grocery store, but the best price is at Sam's Club or Costco.
-If you don't have a membership to Sam's, click here for basically a Free Membership for one year.
-I haven't been able to find any discounts to Costco.
+This is where I always purchase my bacon.

 Smokers